 I can’t just chat about all of the pros though.
 Let’s go over some cons.

 So, these are definitely at a higher price point than other scrubs.
 They are about $38 for a top and $48 for the bottom.

 Some tops are also a bit light on pockets… and I know nurses love pockets!
 The Catarina top (pictured above) fits great, but it doesn’t have those classic two pockets to store your stuff in… they have one breast-pocket instead.
-I do typically wear a jacket or vest, so that isn’t much an issue for me personally, but I do know some people who are very specific about the amount of pockets for their scrubs.
+I do typically wear a jacket or vest, so that isn’t much an issue for me personally, but I do know some people who are very specific about the number of pockets for their scrubs.
 So, keep that in mind!

 They also don’t have that badge reel clip that a lot of newer scrubs are starting to have.
 You know, it’s a small hook near the shoulder of the scrubs to clip your badge on to.
-I like when scrubs have those, but it’s not a dealbreaker for me if it’s not there.
+I like it when scrubs have those, but it’s not a dealbreaker for me if it’s not there.

 Other FIGS things

 They’ve come out with additional products that I tried and wear quite a bit.
 My favorite non-scrub item they have is their compression socks.

 FIGS compression socks offer 20-30 mmHg compression, are long enough and sturdy enough to stay put for 12-hours, and I’ve washed them quite a few times since I got them a few months ago and they’ve withstood the washings and have not faded.
 They come in the pictured cranium pink, grey pills, or a slick black and grey.